privacyshore/privacygate-woocommerce/README.md

 **What cryptocurrencies does the plugin support?**

-The plugin supports all cryptocurrencies available at [Coinbase Commerce]
+The plugin supports all cryptocurrencies available at [PrivacyGate]

-**Does Coinbase Commerce have integrations with other commerce platforms?**
+**Does PrivacyGate have integrations with other commerce platforms?**

-Yes, the list of all integrations can be found here: [Coinbase Commerce Integrations](https://commerce.coinbase.com/integrate).
+Yes, the list of all integrations can be found here: [PrivacyGate Integrations](https://privacygate.io/integrate).

 ## License